MarcusCalgar/koltsegvetesKeszito/README.md

 ## Technical Description

 The program utilizes a MySQL database to store all relevant data, however, different implementations are also possible.
 After each start, the program reads the database and loads the data into the program, which shows everything on the screen.
 By default, the program shows all the entries for the current month.
+To change the viewed month, go to <b>Nézet</b> -> <b>Hónap</b> and select the required month.

 ### Functionality